“What oil should I put in my bike?”

 Smaller, higher revving motorcycle engines mean higher piston speeds and other parts moving faster.
 Those parts not only move faster, but are also move more often for a given time period or mileage interval.

-Due to a lack of carrying capacity, too, some lubricants (for Harley-Davidson products in particular) are engineered to work in multiple capacities.
+Some lubricants (for Harley-Davidson products in particular) are engineered to work in multiple capacities.
 Because most Big Twins have separate crankcase, transmission, and primary drive cavities, a notable number of oils are designed specifically to work in all three of those locations.
 The long-haul rider can pack one quart of fluid instead of three.
 This is rarely a possibility with automotive oils.

 That list is not a complete rundown of all the differences between cars and motorcycles, but as any layman can see, there are some dissimilarities between the two types of engine that lubricants can — and do — address.
 Anti-wear additives account for this difference, and their development and addition represent a real cost to the price of a quart of oil.
 That cost is passed along to you, the customer, and should explain why a quart of motorcycle oil costs more than automotive oil.